 Economy

-For its small size, Cyprus punches above its weight and has become synonomous with the word resilience.
-Following a decade of significant economic shocks, the country has shown consistent ability to rebound.
-The economy recovered swiftly after the banking crisis in 2013, returning to investment grade rating in 2018 and recording annual average real GDP growth of 5.4% in 2016-19.
+Following a decade of frequent economic shocks, Cyprus has shown consistent ability to rebound.
+The economy recovered swiftly after the banking crisis in 2013, returning to investment grade rating in 2018 and recording annual average real GDP growth of 4.6% in 2018-22.
 The economy also rebounded quickly after the global pandemic in 2020.
-The figures tell a remarkable story with real GDP growth hitting -5.0% in 2020 and rocketing back to 5.5% in 2021.
-During the past few years the banks have consolidated, boosted and diversified their capital base and cut non-performing loans by over 80%.
-At the same time, the government reformed its public finances, brought debt back to sustainable levels and paid off its debt to the IMF five years early.
-These achievements gave the government the fiscal space to extend sustained support to enterprises affected by the pandemic.
+Figures revised in late 2023 tell a remarkable story with real GDP dropping by only 3.4% in 2020 and rocketing back to 9.9% growth in 2021.
+It has also quickly diversified into new markets following Russian sanctions after the war in Ukraine.
+During the past decade, the banks have consolidated, boosted and diversified their capital base and cut non-performing loans by over 90%.
+At the same time, the government has brought debt below 90% of GDP and paid off its debt to the IMF five years early.
+These achievements give the government the fiscal space to invest for a sustainable future.

 Key Sectors

-Diversification has been made possible by the growing importance of Cyprus as an international business centre.
-Information and communication services have expanded rapidly from a low base, as the country takes advantage of its geostrategic location at the intersection of three continents.
-Administrative services are also rising fast, boosted by the growing compliance industry.
+Diversification has been made possible by the longstanding importance of Cyprus as an international business centre and a growing innovation hub.
+Cyprus has more than 850 start-ups and is home to seven of the 38 of the EU’s evolving Centres of Excellence, helping the information and communication services sector to expand rapidly from a low base, as the country takes advantage of its geostrategic location at the intersection of three continents.
 As in many advanced countries, the largest single sector is wholesale and retail trade, serving the general population as well as incoming tourists.

 Challenges and Opportunities

-Important structural support in Cyprus’ efforts to stay on its robust growth path is coming from the Deputy Ministry of Research, Innovation and Digital Policy, which was established in March 2020 and was key to accelerating digitisation of the public sector at the height of the pandemic.
+Important structural support in Cyprus’ efforts to stay on its robust growth path is coming from the Deputy Ministry of Research, Innovation and Digital Policy, which was established in March 2020.
 The government has also launched a raft of initiatives to support competitiveness and the green transition.
-These include incentives for the island’s budding wine sector, to support entrepreneurship and for energy upgrades in buildings.
+These include incentives for renewables, public and private non-car transport, film production and the island’s budding wine sector.

-Key prospects lie in energy including renewables, interconnectivity, tourism and headquartering.
-Energy prospects arise from offshore natural gas finds, further electricity liberalisation and investment in renewables, while opportunities for interconnectivity will come from the submarine electricity cables that will link Cyprus to the European and African continents.
-Investment in expanding and upgrading the island’s tourism offering will continue, while prospects for headquartering have been boosted by the government’s early public health interventions to rapidly contain the pandemic.
-This has further enhanced the country’s reputation as a safe eurozone location in which to do business.
+Key prospects lie in energy, innovation, interconnectivity, tourism and headquartering.
+Energy prospects arise from heavy investment in renewables and offshore natural gas finds, while opportunities for interconnectivity will come from the submarine data and electricity cables that will link Cyprus to other continents.
+Investment opportunities from start-ups and research centres are expanding, upgrading the island’s tourism offering will continue, while prospects for headquartering have been boosted by the country’s reputation as a safe eurozone location in which to do business.

 All rights reserved.
 The material on this site may not be reproduced, distributed, transmitted, cached, or otherwise used, except with the prior written permission of The Profiler Group.